cityofaustin/Residential-Permitting/_projects/deck.md

 #### Do I need to be home for my inspection?

-When you schedule your inspection, you will find out whether or not you need to be home. &nbsp;
+When you schedule your inspection, you will find out whether or not you need to be home.&nbsp;

 If you are not required to be home during your inspection, you must clearly post your permitted plans and your permit for your inspector.